rajeshsola/emblearning/bbb-porting/part1-first-steps/01-simple.md

 ## Preparing rootfs

-You may use bbrootfs.img prepared based on yocto rootfs  initially
+You may use myrootfs.img prepared based on yocto rootfs  initially

 follow [expert](02-expert.md) for the making story behind bbrootfs.img